cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/azure.md

 ## Authentication

 Each Azure resource node template must include a property `azure_config` for authentication.
-This consists of a `tenant_id`, `client_id`, `client_secret` and `subscription_id`.
+This consists of a `tenant_id`, `client_id`, `client_secret` or `client_assertion`, and `subscription_id`.
 These can be provided via secrets for better security coverage.

 Plugin `1.8.0` introduced support for certificate-based authentication.
 Provide `subscription_id`, `tenant_id`, `client_id` and `client_assertion`.
-For more information see [client_assertion authentication](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols-oauth-client-creds#second-case-access-token-request-with-a-certificate).
-To create a certificate, read [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials#register-your-certificate-with-azure-ad).
+For more information see overview of [client_assertion authentication](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols-oauth-client-creds#second-case-access-token-request-with-a-certificate) and [how to create an AD client certificate](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials).

 Authentication with Azure services requires a Service Principal.
 See [this documentation](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) from Microsoft on creating a Service Principal.